christos8333/wax-prosemirror/README.md

 ### Menu Service

-Is used for adding menus to the editor. **TO DO How to create a group/tool and add it to the menu.**
+Is used for adding menus to the editor.
 ## Other Stuff

 1. How to create overlays.
 Check as an example the [link overlay](https://github.com/christos8333/wax-prosemirror/blob/master/wax-prosemirror-services/src/LinkService), which uses Wax's default overlay.